xyzshantaram/cyblog/SPEC.md

   ```md
   <!-- @block-start child ^parent -->
   ```

-##### `block-end`

-- To close a block, simply add a meta block with the block-end declaration.\
-  Blocks with this declaration must only contain that declaration and nothing else.\
-  Every standard Markdown construct between a`block-start` and a `block-end` declaration will be treated as a child of that block.\
+  Every standard Markdown construct between a`block-start` and a `block-end` declaration will be treated as a child of the block those declarations enclose.\
   Finally, blocks within these boundaries that don't specify the `block-parent` declaration will also be treated as a child of this block.